Urban Landscape, Neighborhood Feel

 How has your opinion of the Dallas Region changed since moving here?

-Since my move over a year ago, I’ve loved getting to know Dallas and truly fell in love with the different areas, unique culture, and charming people.
+Since my move, I’ve loved getting to know Dallas and truly fell in love with the different areas, unique culture, and charming people.
 My opinion of Dallas has not really changed.
 I enjoy everything the city offers.
 I feel as if I still have much more exploring to do — especially as the metropolitan area continues to expand.
 The opportunities to participate in activities or events keep me busy through the week, and the list of eateries is endless!

 Tell us about your city/neighborhood.
 What do you like best?
 What makes it different?